ocp-power-automation/ocp4-upi-powervs/docs/var.tfvars-doc.md

   ```

 These set of variables specify the RHEL and RHCOS boot image names.
 These images should have been already imported in your PowerVS service instance.
 Change the image names according to your environment.
-Ensure that you use the correct RHCOS image specific to the pre-release version
+Ensure that you use the correct RHCOS image specific to the release version
 ```
 rhel_image_name     = "<rhel_or_centos_image-name>"
 rhcos_image_name    = "<rhcos-image-name>"